dannywieser/diy-onic-converter/README.md

 ## TODO
 * [ ] Test on real world examples
 * [ ] Document usage
-* [ ] Replace full document with just the text - "reader view"

 * [ ] Should all words be processed?
 * [ ] Shorter words should not be completely bolded
 * [ ] Handle inner anchor tags